 What do we support?

-We help people who are researching and sharing the history of a community or of a place.
+We fund projects that are researching, conserving and celebrating the heritage of a community or place.

 Our funding could help people:

-- research the impact of a historical event on their town.
-They could then share their findings through displays, talks and online
+- research the impact of a historical event on their town, and share their findings through displays, talks and online

 - investigate the names on a war memorial

-- crowdsource documents and photographs linked to the LGBT+ community, creating an online archive and exhibition
+- crowdsource documents and photographs linked to the LGBTQ+ community, creating an online archive and exhibition

 - set up an audio trail around a range of buildings, parks and monuments in a town